rasviitanen/svgmacro/README.md

 ## Examples
 To use the macro, create a new String to store the result, and add "use std::fmt:Write" to be able to successfully write to it.
+Other types are also supported.
 ```
 use std::fmt::Write;
 let mut out = String::new();